 The characteristic of taste receptor genes, together with the new development of genomic technologies, has generated a new avenue of research on the physiology of taste in humans.
 Cheese was an excellent way of preserving and storing milk for a long period.
 Cheese can be eaten directly or put into main courses, appetizers or even dessert.
 Nowadays, there were variety foods based on cheese that suit every taste in the market.
 There were a few consumers who dislike food based on cheese.
 The changing tastes of cheese by consumers have vexed food marketers for years.
-The marketer tries to meet the consumer's demand by producing different types of food based on cheese in the food may influence the purchasing behaviour of consumers.
+The marketer tries to meet the consumer's demand by producing different types of food based on cheese product.
+As a result, the taste of the cheese in the food may influence the purchasing behaviour of consumers.